johnsony0/clarity/README.md

   - **Home** - Home page or for you page
   - **Pages** - Profiles of other people or channels
   - **Groups** - Exclusive to Facebook, for Facebook groups

+### Errors
+`This request exceeds the MAX_WRITE_OPERATIONS_PER_MINUTE quota.`
+- Due to too many write requests to Chrome settings, they allow 120 writes per minute.
+So wait a minute then refresh the page to resolve this issue.

 ---